UtsavBalar1231/UtsavBalar/README.md

 - Font files are stored in `public/fonts/AdwaitaMono/`
 - Font declarations are in `src/styles/global.scss`

+### Content Management
+- Create markdown content in `src/content/` directories
+- Use the content collections API for structured content
+- Render markdown inline with the provided components:
+  - `MDXRenderer` - For inline markdown strings
+  - `MDXContent` - For content from collections
+  - `MDXFile` - For importing MDX files directly

 ### Updating Content
 Edit these files to customize your content:
 - `src/components/Profile.astro` – Personal profile information
-- `src/components/ContentAbout.astro` – About section content (MDX format)
+- `src/content/about/intro.mdx` – About section content (MDX format)
-- `src/components/ContentProjects.astro` – Projects/portfolio section
+- `src/content/projects/` – Projects/portfolio section
 - `src/components/Socials.astro` – Update your social media links

 ## Features Added